SangHyeon-Lee/PitchPerfect/README.md

 src/firebase.js
 ### Project Description
 Our prototype is published by using github pages.
 Under src directory, main.js loads App.vue, and App.vue renders our main page, which is Main.vue in views directory.
 All of our pages are in views directory, and index.js in router directory contains all of the routing information and paths for pages.
 For retrieving information from our database in Firebase, firebase.js is used as it contains the configuration information of our Cloud Firestore. <br />
 Note that refreshing our page will yield 404 error.
-Please use previous and forward page buttons to prevent this error.
+Please use only the buttons on our web pages to navigate to prevent this error.